ZiqiuZhu95/R-Basics/README.md

 **Exploratory Data Analysis**: Principles of Analtic Graphics, Exploratory graphs, Base Plotting System, Graphics Devices, Lattice Plotting System, **ggplot2** package, Hierarchical Clustering, K-Means Clustering, and Dimension Reduction (PCA and SVD)

-**Reproducible Research**: Concept of reproducibility, Data Analysis Structures, Markdown, RMarkdown, **knitr** package, and best practices
+**Reproducible Research**: Concept of reproducibility, Data Analysis Structures, Markdown, RMarkdown, **knitr** package, and best practices.

+*The second project of this course offered a great opportunity to practice many of the skills that I've learned prior to Reproducible Research in a presentable manner.*